bringauto/fleet/doc/GraphQL.md

 - Entry Point HTTPS: https://<our_ip_domain>/graphql
 - Entry Point HTTP: http://<our_ip_domain>/graphql

-Industrial Portal has a GraphQL API mainly used to access entities like
+BringAuto Fleet has a GraphQL API mainly used to access entities like

 - [Car]
 - [Route]